 Many volunteer teaching roles with IVHQ involve general teaching, which can include a range of subjects, such as math, science, music, art, sports and more.
 Others can be focused on very specific subjects, such as computer literacy.

 For volunteer teachers abroad wanting to take lessons in a particular subject, it’s important to note that those lessons may only take up part of your day.
 It’s likely that, along with teaching your specialist subject, you will also have the opportunity to teach other areas.
-This is to help maximise your impact while teaching abroad.
+This is to help maximize your impact while teaching abroad.

 IVHQ also provides teaching projects in niche areas.
 Prior expertise will be helpful, though not always necessary, for these.